-The degree focuses on reducing risk to communities where possible, building community resilience, improving emergency and disaster response, and enhancing recovery processes, including health and wellbeing.
+The degree focuses on reducing risk to communities where possible, building community resilience, improving emergency and disaster response, and enhancing recovery processes, including the health and wellbeing of those affected.
 The programme is regularly reviewed to align with current research and practice, and is well suited for both New Zealand and international students.

-The Master of Emergency Management programme is suitable if you want a career in the emergency and disaster management field or are already working in the field and would like to gain a tertiary level qualification to complement your work experience.
+The Master of Emergency Management programme is suitable if you are considering a career in the emergency and disaster management field or are already working in the field and would like to gain a tertiary level qualification to complement your work experience.

 Completed one of the following; or equivalent:

 Some papers are offered via flexible learning, which involves online, block course or distance learning.